Natural Bridge

 Source: Virginia Department of Transportation, Route 11 Alignment Study at Natural Bridge (January 14, 2019)

 Natural bridges and arches can form through various processes.
 Natural Tunnel in Scott County is an underground channel created by dissolution of limestone.
-Natural Bridge in Rockbridge County was created by an almost-complete roof collapse when the underground cave/tunnel reached too close to the surface.
+Natural Bridge in Rockbridge County may have resembled a "natural tunnel" at one stage of its evolution.
+It is unclear when different parts of the roof collapsed, when dissolution of the underground cave/tunnel reached too close to the surface.

 Natural Bridge formed because a portion of the cave's roof has not collapsed into Cedar Creek - yet